Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

 In this example, there is a common variable defintions file [parameters.tfvars](./parameters.tfvars) that is shared across all deployments.
 Review each section and update the variable definitons file as needed.

 ## Prerequisites
-1. Clone this repo, install Azure CLI, install Terraform
+1. Clone this repo, install or upgrade [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli), install [Terraform](https://www.terraform.io/downloads.html)

 2. If not already registered in the subscription, use the following Azure CLI commands to register the required resource providers for Azure Spring Apps: